 11. San Francisco, California

 San Francisco is a gorgeous and unique city that’s one of the best father-son trips out there.
-This city is full of iconic architecture, beautiful art, and historic sites.
+This city has iconic architecture, beautiful art, and historic sites.
 This city is perfect for a weekend of fun and educational activities.

-Start with visiting famous locations like the Golden Gate Bridge or the exterior of the house from Full House, and then ride one of the famous cable cars to grab a bite to eat in Chinatown.
+Start with visiting famous locations like the Golden Gate Bridge or the exterior of the house from Full House, and then ride one of your favorite cable cars to grab a bite to eat in Chinatown.

 If you fellas are history buffs, you’ll love taking a tour of Alcatraz, the infamous island prison in San Francisco Bay.
-For animal lovers, you absolutely have to spend some time at the San Francisco Zoo & Gardens and the Aquarium of the Bay.
+For animal lovers, you must spend some time at the San Francisco Zoo & Gardens and the Aquarium of the Bay.

 12. Austin, Texas